-The prevalence of known HIV cases among the resident population aged 15 years and above was 0.11% in 2010.
+The prevalence of known PLHIV among the resident population aged 15 years and above was 0.13% in 2012.

-The number of newly-diagnosed cases in 2010 was 441, compared to 463 cases in 2009.
-Between January and June 2011, another 200 Singapore residents were detected to be HIV-infected.
+The number of newly-diagnosed cases in 2012 was 469, compared to 461 cases in 2011.
+Between January and June 2013, another 198 Singapore residents were reported to be HIV-infected.

-1 HIV prevalence has not consistently exceeded 5% in any defined sub-population.
+&lt;sup>1 HIV prevalence has not consistently exceeded 5% in any defined sub-population.

 The epidemic in Singapore is predominantly male.
-As at end June 2011, there were 4548 male cases and 497 female cases, giving a sex ratio of nine males to one female.
+As at end June 2013, there were 5414 male cases and 559 female cases, giving a sex ratio of almost ten males to one female.

 The epidemic in Singapore is driven mainly by sexual transmission.
-64% of the 5045 cases acquired HIV through heterosexual transmission, and 31% through homosexual and bisexual transmission.
-As a result of the strict drug laws in Singapore, intravenous drug abuse accounted for only 2% of all HIV cases as at end of 2010.
+61% of the 5973 cases acquired HIV through heterosexual transmission, and 34% through homosexual and bisexual transmission.
+As a result of the strict drug laws in Singapore, intravenous drug abuse accounted for only 2% of all HIV cases at end June 2013.

-The following table shows a comparison between 2009 and 2010 figures:
+The following table shows a comparison between 2011 and 2012 figures:

-2009 2010
+2011 2012

-Total number of diagnosed cases 463 441
+Total number of diagnosed cases 461 469

 Gender

-- Male 418 403
+- Male 430 437

-- Female 45 38
+- Female 31 32

 Mode of transmission

-- Heterosexual 284 228
+- Heterosexual 210 220

-- Homosexual 139 163
+- Homosexual 195 210

-- Bisexual 27 41
+- Bisexual 42 27

-- Intravenous drug use 7 4
+- Intravenous drug use 4 2

-- Perinatal 0 2
+- Perinatal 0 0

-- Uncertain 6 3
+- Uncertain 10 10

-The majority of HIV cases in Singapore present when they are already in an advanced stage of infection.
-In 2010, 54% of the new cases already had late-stage HIV infection when they were diagnosed.2 Similarly, in the first 6 months of 2011, more than half (58%) of the new cases already had late-stage HIV infection when they were diagnosed.
+A significant proportion of HIV cases in Singapore present when they are already in an advanced stage of infection.
+In 2012, 48% of the new cases already had late-stage HIV infection when they were diagnosed.
+Similarly, in the first 6 months of 2013, two in five newly reported cases (40%) already had late-stage HIV infection when they were diagnosed.

-More than half of the new cases in the first 6 months of 2011 (60%) had their HIV infection detected when they had HIV testing in the course of some form of medical care, while another 14% were detected as a result of some form of health screening.
-14% were detected as a result of voluntary HIV screening.
-Another 3.5% of the cases were detected as a result of screening in prisons and drug rehabilitation centres.
-The rest were detected through contact tracing and other screening.
-When differentiated by sexual orientation, a higher proportion of homosexuals had their HIV infection detected via voluntary screening compared to heterosexuals (27% vs. 2%).
+Slightly over 40% of the newly reported cases from January to June 2013 had their HIV detected when HIV testing was performed in the course of medical care provision.
+Another 30% were detected during routine programmatic HIV screening while 20% were detected as a result of voluntary HIV screening.
+The rest were detected through other types of screening.
+When differentiated by sexual transmission, a higher proportion of homosexuals (33%) had their HIV infection detected via voluntary screening compared to heterosexuals (8%).

-2 Late-stage HIV infection was defined as having a CD4 cell count of less than 200 or developing AIDS-defining opportunistic infections at first diagnosis or within one year after HIV diagnosis when the cases were diagnosed.
+&lt;sup>2 Late-stage HIV infection was defined as having a CD4 cell count of less than 200 or developing AIDS-defining opportunistic infections at first diagnosis or within one year after HIV diagnosis when the cases were diagnosed.